tw4l/brunnhilde/README.md

   source                Path to source directory or disk image destination           Path to destination for reports basename              DEPRECATED.
 Accession number or identifier, used as
                         basename for outputs.
-Maintained and respected if used to prevent breaking existing integrations.
-Prefer calling
+Prefer using the new simpler `brunnhilde.py source destination` syntax.
+The
-                        Brunnhilde with `brunnhilde.py source destination`.
+                        basename argument is retained for API stability and used when provided.

 optional arguments:
   -h, --help            show this help message and exit